 Tamper evidence that’s controlled, not just added

-A shrink band helps, but only if it’s treated like a controlled packaging component, not an afterthought.
-When manufacturers define specifications and verify them, counterfeiters have a harder time getting the details right.
+A shrink band helps, but only if it’s treated as a controlled packaging component — not an afterthought.
+When manufacturers define specifications and verify them, counterfeiters have a harder time matching the details.

 Manufacturing-grade controls often include: